-- Bargaining Unit Members hired on or after October 1, 2015 will have a pension multiplier of three percent (3%). - The vesting period for Police Officers and Detectives hired on or after October 1, 2016 is ten (10) years. - Upon ratification of the Agreement ending September 30, 2019, the City and the Union conformed to the statutory requirement to negotiate provisions of SB 172, codified as Laws of Florida 2015-39 by entering into a Mutual Consent Agreement, which provided that the Union would pay the City a total of \$60,000 in \$30,000 increments in November 2017 and November 2018. - Mutual Consent Agreements, which provide that the City will receive a total of \$90,000 in \$30,000 increments in November 2019, November 2020, and November 2021, (satisfied) and a total of \$150,000 in November of years 2022, 2023, and 2024. - Employees hired on or after October 1, 2019: Normal retirement - the earlier of age 55 and 10 years of credited service, or completion of 25 years of credited service regardless of age - Eliminating the 50 years of age with 15 years of credited service. - Employees hired on or after October 1, 2016: Early Retirement/Deferred Vested Retirement - 50 years of age with 10 years of credited service. - ALL: Maximum Retirement Benefit shall not exceed eighty-five percent (85%) provided that, in all cases, the benefit is at least 2.75% for each year of service. - ALL: Member Contributions toward Base Pension Benefit - Additional 0.5% pension contribution from all employees (excluding DROP participants) each fiscal year of the 2019-2022 Agreement - Monies must be utilized for Unfunded Actuarial Accrued Liability (UAAL).
-Satisfied - no additional contributions.
+- Bargaining Unit Members hired on or after October 1, 2015 will have a pension multiplier of three percent (3%). - The vesting period for Police Officers and Detectives hired on or after October 1, 2016 is ten (10) years. - Upon ratification of the Agreement ending September 30, 2019, the City and the Union conformed to the statutory requirement to negotiate provisions of SB 172, codified as Laws of Florida 2015-39 by entering into a Mutual Consent Agreement, which provided that the Union to pay the City a total of \$60,000 in \$30,000 increments in November 2017 and November 2018. - Mutual Consent Agreement, which provides that the City will receive a total of \$90,000 in \$30,000 increments in November 2019, November 2020, and November 2021. - Employees hired on or after October 1, 2019: Normal retirement - the earlier of age 55 and 10 years of credited service, or completion of 25 years of credited service regardless of age - Eliminating the 50 years of age with 15 years of credited service. - Employees hired on or after October 1, 2016: Early Retirement/Deferred Vested Retirement - 50 years of age with 10 years of credited service. - ALL: Maximum Retirement Benefit shall not exceed eighty-five percent (85%) provided that, in all cases, the benefit is at least 2.75% for each year of service. - ALL: Member Contributions toward Base Pension Benefit - Additional 0.5% pension contribution from all employees (excluding DROP participants) each fiscal year of the prior Agreement - Monies must be utilized for Unfunded Actuarial Accrued Liability (UAAL). - Year 1 - 0.5% additional contribution - Year 2 - 0.5% additional contribution - Year 3 - 0.5% additional contribution - DROP - Employees hired on or after October 1, 2019 will receive interest at a rate of 0% - 8% depending on plan performance.
+These members will be required to remove their money from the DROP as stipulated in the DROP Ordinance.